TCLA Vacation Scheme Applications Discussion Thread 2024-25

 Hiya @AS24

 @Andrei Radu and @Amma Usman would also have their own views on this, but having answered this question in past applications, I approached it by focusing on the various ways I researched and explored the legal profession, rather than use it as an occasion to specifically answer why working at an international law firm appealed to me.
 My hope was that, in answering the question in the way I did, it would become clear to a reader that my interest in the profession was genuine.
-In particular, I often divided my answer to this question into three main parts.
+In particular, I often divided my answer to this question into three main sections: the first dealing with industry-related knowledge, the second dealing with building relationships, and the third dealing with gaining work experience (in practice these three things bleed into each other).

 First, I explained how I regularly read industry-leading publications like Chambers UK, Legal 500, and The Lawyer.
 These resources helped me understand different firms’ strengths, their practice areas, and key industry developments, giving me a broader view of the legal landscape and the types of work I’d encounter as a solicitor.
 It also helped me understand things like the significance of certain firms' expansion decisions or why it might have been a big deal that they were able to poach partners at other firms.